Petercode12/Petercode12/README.md

 ### Hello, I'm Phuoc 👋

-- 🔭 I’m currently studying Computer Science at Ho Chi Minh University Of Technology
+- 🔭 I’m currently studying Software Engineering at the University of Oulu
 - 🌱 I’m trying to become a Software Engineer
-- 📫 How to contact me: phuoc.pham19032001@gmail.com
+- 📫 How to contact me: phamtanphuoc004@gmail.com

 ## 🚀 Languages and Tools: